juancarlospaco/nim-gatabase/README.md

 gatabase.nim(48, 16) WHERE without SELECT nor INSERT nor UPDATE nor DELETE.
 ```

-Typical error of making a `DELETE FROM` without `WHERE` that wipes the whole table:
+Typical error of making a `DELETE FROM` without `WHERE` that deletes the whole table:
 ```nim
 discard query Sql:
   delete "users"